 Web application architecture typically covers the basic rendering and return of information to a client, usually on a web browser.
 Behind the scenes, a web application will draw upon many distinct layers.
 These may include servers used for presentation, business, and data.
 There are different architectures consisting of different layering strategies depending upon the need.

 Creating a web application architecture that is best suited to your requirements is essential.
-However, creating a secure web application architecture is also important.
+However, creating web application security is also important.
 This ensures that all business needs and performance goals of the web application are achieved without any security incident when deployed within the production environment.

-This is the first question that a system architecture team should ask when creating the architecture for a web application.
+This is the first question that a system architecture team should ask when creating the architecture for web application security.
 General web application architecture may contain serious security flaws.
-Secure web application architecture is an attempt to remediate these.
+Web application security is an attempt to remediate these.

-This article will help identify ways to create a secure architecture.
-We’ll consider the benefits of multi-tier architecture versus the use of single or two tier web application architectures.
+This article will help identify ways to create a secure web application architecture.
+We’ll consider the benefits of multi-tier architecture versus the use of single- or two-tier web application architectures.
 Then we’ll dive into the individual attributes necessary to secure them.

 Figure 1 illustrates a simple web application architecture.
 The application’s web server and database server share the same host machine.
 This architecture is very simple and useful for early stages of project development.
 However, it is not good enough for production applications as it introduces a single point of failure.